oddbird/css-anchor-positioning/README.md

 This polyfill was implemented against an early version of the spec, and updates were paused to allow the syntax to solidify.
-Now that browsers are working on implementation, we would like to bring it up to date.
+Now that browsers are working on implementation, we are in the process of bringing it up to date.

 While this polyfill supports many basic use cases, it doesn't (yet) support the following features: